The boosted HP filter is more general than you might think: Simulations

 We report the empirical MSE averaged over 5000 replications.
-Table \ref{tab:I2} displays the MSEs for DGPs 1--5 where the stochastic trends are based on $I(2)$ time series with additional trend, sinusoid, and break components.
-It is evident that the iterated methods (2HP and bHP) can both improve the original HP filter.
-The lowest MSEs are obtained uniformly by either of the iterated filters.
-The MSEs for bHP for each sample size are all close across DGPs 1--3, suggesting that the additional deterministic trend components are estimated accurately and the estimation errors stem primarily from the $I(2)$ stochastic trend.
-The same is true for DGPs 4 and 5 in which the mid-sample structural break provides a greater challenge in trend detection. bHP produces the lowest MSEs in most cases in quarterly data, and evidently outperforms 2HP in monthly data, where the `golden rule' $\lambda=129600$ is inadequate for 2HP to remove the trend.
-For quarterly data, the MSEs of bHP for DGPs 4 and 5 decrease considerably as $n$ increases from 100 to 300, indicating that the filter narrows down the point of the structural change with greater information, corroborating asymptotic theory of consistent date estimation of the break.
-When the tuning parameter $\lambda$ rises from $1600$ to $129600$ for monthly data, the MSEs for HP and 2HP are inflated in many cases tenfold or more.
+Table \ref{tab:I2} displays the MSEs for DGPs 1--3 where the stochastic trends are based on $I(2)$ time series with additional trend and break components.
+It is evident that 2HP improves the original HP filter, and the bHP obtains the lowest MSEs.
+The MSEs for bHP for each sample size are all close across DGPs 1--2, suggesting that the additional deterministic trend components are estimated accurately and the estimation errors stem primarily from the $I(2)$ stochastic trend.
+When the tuning parameter $\lambda$ rises from $1600$ for the quarterly data to $129600$ for monthly data, the MSEs for HP and 2HP are inflated in many cases tenfold or more.
 Evidently, the conventional choice $\lambda=129600$ for monthly data seems much too large for HP trend detection in monthly $I(2)$ time series.
 By contrast the same large tuning parameter has a considerably muted effect on the trend detection performance of bHP.

-For the autoregressive approach using an AR($p$) model, $p=4$ is set for quarterly data and $p=12$ for monthly data.
-The MSEs from these AR filters appear stable across sample sizes with the lag order $p=12$.
-Larger lag order parameters $p$ tend to produce smaller MSEs, as might be expected in some cases like the $I(2)$ model with a structural break (and third degree polynomial trend) because these are fitted more easily with a long autoregression.
-The MSEs from the AR models are far larger than those from the bHP filter, revealing some of the limitations of AR specifications as a flexible trend detection device.
+For the HRF, $(h,p)=(8,4)$ is set for quarterly data and $(h,p)=(24,12)$ for monthly data following \citet{hamilton2018you}.
+The MSEs from HRF are far larger than those from the HP filters appear increasing substantially across sample sizes, revealing the limitations of regression specifications as a flexible trend detection device.

-Similar phenomena and rankings of MSEs are observed in Table \ref{tab:LUR} for DGPs 6--10 when the underlying stochastic trend is LUR.
+Similar phenomena and rankings of MSEs are observed in Table \ref{tab:LUR} for DGPs 4--6 when the underlying stochastic trend is LUR.
 When $n=100$ for quarterly data and $n=300$ for monthly data, the near-explosive case with $c=3$ yields larger MSEs for HP.
 Under other sample sizes the results are stable across the values $c \in \{3,0,-3\}$.
 The MSEs from bHP are only slightly affected when $\lambda$ is raised from 1600 to $129600$.
 Again, the bHP filter is uniformly superior to the competitors.